Skip to main content

 2. Allocate a resource out of a pool to a relationship of a node.
 For example, create a device and allocate an IP address out of a pool and assign it to the device

-Direct allocation of a resource
+Direct allocation of an IP address

 Execute the following mutation to allocate an IP address out of the pool.
 Replace the id with the id of the CoreIPAddressPool we created previously.